 Ready?
 The following 10 tips will help you make memorable presentations that give your best ideas a fighting chance.

-Here's the problem with showing work you don't like; it's got a great chance of being bought by the client.
-Back at the agency, your team came up with 3 solid, creative, original ideas, and one idea that was so-so.
+The problem with showing work you don't like is it's got a great chance of being bought by the client.
+Back at the agency, your team came up with three solid, creative, original ideas, and one idea that was so-so.
 But, the so-so one is not terrible, and it checks all the boxes on the creative brief.

 That so-so work is exactly the kind of campaign that clients like to buy.
 It's safe.
 It's not very expensive.
 It won't make headlines or get anyone into trouble.
 Sadly, it probably won't sell a lot of product either.
 But once the client has seen it, the other, cooler ideas don't stand a chance.